jaytmiller/crds/documentation/crds_users_guide/source/certify_constraints.rst

 For JWST, additional broader classes of .tpn are also defined and all applicable forms are loaded for any given reference file::

-    all _ all .tpn                 (constraints on all instruments and types)
+    xxx _ xxx .tpn                 (constraints on all instruments and types)
-    <instrument> _ all .tpn        (constraints on all types of one instrument)
+    <instrument> _ xxx .tpn        (constraints on all types of one instrument)
-    all _ <type> .tpn              (constraints on one type of all instruments)
+    xxx _ <type> .tpn              (constraints on one type of all instruments)
     <instrument> _ <type> .tpn     (constraint on one instrument and type)

 For JWST,  the additional file classes permit generalization of constraints without added redundancy.
-PEDIGREE can defined once in all_all,  etc.
+PEDIGREE can defined once in xxx_xxx,  etc.

 There are two forms of .tpn, one which constrains reference file properties (.tpn) and one which constrains rmap properties (_ld.tpn).
 The _ld.tpn files